augustohp/git-pair/README.md

 You can use as many pairs you want, all you need is keep issuing commands to add more authors.

+    git pair ended

+At the end of your pairing session, the above command will reset author names to your global `user.name` configuration on Git.

 ## Instalation

 You can clone the project where you want to, all you need after